 There are two messages that graduate students in seminary hear quite often:

-1. If you like academics the pastorate probably isn’t the place for you, you should go into academia instead.
+1. If you like academics the pastorate probably isn’t the place for you, for sale you should go into academia instead.

 John Stackhouse recently wrote an article in Faith Today exploring this idea.
 He writes that it is a shame that our churches are dumbing down the requirements to be a pastor, and as a result seminaries are too.
 Why is it that we are okay with pastors and leaders who have the bare minimum of theological training, when in other disciplines we demand that the professionals have the highest form of education available (e.g., doctors)?
 He writes: